ag-cpp/digikam/README.md

 Developers, if you want to contribute, see the online [API documentation here](https://www.digikam.org/api)

+NOTE: this qt5-maintenance branch only support Qt5 API and is dedicated to LTS support for 7.x releases.

 # About

 digiKam is an advanced open-source digital photo management application that runs on Linux, Windows, and MacOS.